 communicate to the proponent if the Round Table has been included in the

 All trough the Conference and then in a special session, biotechnologists are encouraged to present the results of their research by posting them in spaces specifically provided for this purpose.

 Aim of this session is to favour exchange of views between economists and biotechnologists.
 This exchange should provide economists an opportunity to acquire additional information on what are the latest developments on biotech sciences and more in general on what is in the biotech pipeline.
 At the same time biotechnologists would have an opportunity to broaden their appreciation on the economic relevance of their laboratory activities.

 Biotechnologists are invited to send a short summary of their presentation to: email@example.com

 A poster session is organised to give the opportunity

 to discuss on going research works.

-Fees will cover copies of the papers presented in the conference, coffee breaks, roundtrip transportation between Naples and Ravello and the events of the social program.
+Fees will cover copies of the papers presented in the conference, coffee breaks and lunches.

 Ravello is a village perched on a 350 meters above the blue sea of Amalfi and